 What Are the Most Common Components of IDM Solutions?

 There are a number of technologies currently being used for identity management and identity access.
 They are primarily focused on the authentication process.
 The most common ones are

 - Two-factor authentication (2FA) & multi-factor authentication (MFA): when these solutions are implemented, users are prompted to provide two or multiple forms of authentication to prove their identity.
-These might be a password, a token, a single-use code, biometrics.
-For more information on these technologies, read our article on MFA vs. 2FA.
+These might be a password, a token, a single-use code, or biometrics.
+For more information on these technologies, read our article on MFA vs 2FA.

 - Single sign-on: this function allows a user to access several services or software with just one username and password.
 This is a user-friendly solution as users don’t have to remember multiple passwords for different services.

 - Public key certificate: these digital certificates store information about the certificate holder, issuer, the expiration date, authorized uses and access granted by the certificate, and a key, which identifies the certificate holder.

 Can added security actually come with risks?
 And what challenges should you watch out for?

 MFA and 2FA, for example, might involve some authentication factors that could inadvertently exclude certain users.
 If you plan on implementing this security method, consider whether or not your target audience has the necessary hardware (mobile device) to provide biometric information like face scans and fingerprints.